 Old uniforms and a quilt for Christmas?
 Christmas, the most wonderful time of the year…and, for some, the most difficult time of the year.
-Christmas 1970, the first Christmas without my brother, was the most difficult one for me.
+Christmas 1970, the first Christmas without my brother, was a most difficult one for me.
 He had been Missing in Action in Vietnam since January and we had no substantial leads from the Army of his whereabouts.
 Our family was still in shock.
 Is he dead or alive, a prisoner of war?

-Christmas, 1969, was of hope and excitement.
-Herby’s presents were left under the tree in anticipation of his February homecoming from Vietnam.
+Christmas, 1969, was so full of hope and excitement.
+Herby’s presents were under the tree in anticipation of his February homecoming from Vietnam.
 That didn’t happen.
 Taking the Christmas tree down was difficult.
 His gifts were placed in the new cedar chest in his bedroom (a wedding gift from Mom and Dad for him and his bride).

 “He will be home one day soon.
 He will.
 I know he will.”
 I said this over and over and over again.
 You never give up hope.
 Never.
 From then on every Christmas was difficult.
 Even today I can hardly bear to hear I’ll Be Home for Christmas without shedding tears.

 Herby’s Army uniforms, Dad’s Army Air Corp.
-WWII uniform, or rather parts of their uniforms, along with other family treasures, had been stored in our huge family cedar chest for years.
+WWII uniform, or rather parts of their uniforms, along with other family treasures, had been stored in the huge family cedar chest for years.
 Mom eventually gave this chest to my sister, probably some time around 1989, when my parents downsized from the big house on Woolfork Avenue in Donalsonville, Georgia.
 For years Mom kept Herby’s room pretty much as it was when he left for Vietnam.
 His uniforms hung in the closet until she finally put them in the old cedar chest.
 I can still see his Teddy Bear sitting on his antique sleigh bed atop the forest green crocheted afghan Mom made for him.
 She embroidered a large gold eagle on the center panel.
 It was beautiful.
 Wonder what happened to that afghan.

 Dad had searched diligently, tirelessly, working every avenue, every angle he could to get any information about his son.
 When planning the funeral my sister suggested we place Dad’s WWII uniform in the casket with Herby’s remains as a sentimental gesture.
 She would bring it to Washington, give it to the funeral director at the memorial service the day before the funeral, and he’d place it in the casket.